-- TunisiaThere is no NBN policy in Tunisia although in recent years a number of regulatory steps have been taken to encourage (or in some cases require) additional investment in fixed networks, introduce some element of competition and foster the extension of at least basic broadband throughout the country. - UAE UAE is well known for recently completing a full migration from copper to fibre.
-This process was not the result of a formal NBN policy but given that both operators are to significant degrees owned by State investment organisations2 we could perhaps regard the fibering of UAE as an effective but informal NBN.
+UAE UAE is well known for completing a full migration from copper to fibre.
+This process was not the result of a formal NBN policy but given that both operators are to significant degrees owned by State investment organisations we could perhaps regard the fibering of UAE as an effective but informal NBN.

-In October 2015 The Telecommunications Regulatory Authority (TRA) announced that fixed broadband (not TV) network sharing was now in place throughout the country, allowing Etisalat and Du to share infrastructure and market their services in locations previously only served by their competitor.
+In October 2015, the Telecommunications Regulatory Authority (TRA) announced that fixed broadband (not TV) network sharing was now in place throughout the country, allowing Etisalat and Du to share infrastructure and market their services in locations previously only served by their competitor.
+In 2016 this measure was extended to infrastructure cost sharing between the two operators in new real estate developments.
+The operators expect to save up to 60% of new build costs in this way.